weecology/DeepForest/docs/CropModel.md

 assert output.shape == (4, 2)
 ```

-The only difference is now we don't have boxes, we are classifier entire crops.
+The only difference is now we don't have boxes, we are classifier for entire crops.
 We can do this within memory, or by writing a set of crops to disk.
 Let's start by writing to disk.

 ```
 boxes = df[['xmin', 'ymin', 'xmax', 'ymax']].values.tolist()